Bengal1/Sudoku-Solver/README.md

 ```
 ### Candidate-Checking Method
 In addition to all above I executed a *candidate-checking method*.
 In this method we go through every cell and check for valid candidates on the start sudoku grid, the candidates that violates the rules of sudoku are removed from the candidates list.
-When the algorithm will perform on a given cell it will assign from the list of valid candidates ( $\leq$  *N*)
+When the algorithm will perform on a given cell it will assign from the list of valid candidates ( $\leq$  *N*).

 ### Complexity
 Let as note the size of the sudoku grid as *N* such that the number of cells in a grid is *N x N*.